tedchain/tedchain-technology/README.md

 - The resolution can be tuned to further reduce that cost.
 - Tedchain can process thousands of transactions per second while remaining very cost-efficient.

-:ref:`"Observer nodes" <observer-nodes>` replicating all the verified transactions locally have the ability to compute their own version of the cumulative hash and compare it to the anchor in the Bitcoin blockchain.
+`"Observer nodes" <observer-nodes>` replicating all the verified transactions locally have the ability to compute their own version of the cumulative hash and compare it to the anchor in the Bitcoin blockchain.

 Calculating the cumulative hash
 -------------------------------